bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 grep 'somethingyouwantto' filename.txt

-Find and replace can be performed using 'sed'. sed 's/findword/replaceword/' file.txt
+Find and replace (substitute) can be performed using 'sed'. sed 's/findword/replaceword/g' file.txt

 Type “linux cheat sheet” in Google you get 100s of lists.
 And try those commands.